 What does it mean to implement hacker culture within an established blue chip?

-In June 2015, QANTAS decided to find out, holding its first-ever – and wildly successful – hackathon.
 A collaboration between the company’s Digital Innovation Team and the digital advisors behind the Disruptor’s Handbook, the event gave non-QANTAS coders and developers 30 hours to create ground-up solutions and prototypes to solve a real-world problem facing the business.

 Remember that no one person or job title has a monopoly on good ideas.
 Demanding a meritocracy and encouraging creativity from every level of the business – and even outside the business – can help executives drive digital evolution.